FaazTechSolutions/Apps4xDocs-Docusaurus/my-website/docs/Users/Users.md

 # Users

-The Users section in Apps4x lets you create and manage users, and control what they can access in the application using roles and permissions.
+The Users section in Apps4x lets you **create and manage users**, and control what they can access in the application using **roles and permissions**.

 ## What You Can Do